‘Forget about the fast lane. If you really want to fly, just harness your power to your passion.’ ~ Oprah Winfrey

 For her services, Gates was appointed an honorary Dame Commander of the Order of the British Empire, back in 2013.
 She was also honoured with the Presidential Medal of Freedom by former US President Barack Obama in 2016.

 Gates provides an example of how influential people can use their power to affect and change the lives of others for the better.

-These days, who still doesn’t have Facebook?
+These days, who still don’t have Facebook?
 This globally-used social networking site is currently under the direction of COO Sheryl Sandberg.

 Sandberg was a former Google executive, who was brought on board by Facebook creator Mark Zuckerberg, back in 2007.

 Now she oversees marketing, business development, sales, human resources, and communications.
 She also happens to be a significant shareholder.

 Beyond the website, Sandberg has displayed a commitment to serving others.
 With The Giving Pledge, she promised to give away half of her net worth to charity.

 Hilary Clinton is among the most powerful politicians in the United States and has consistently landed spots on similar lists year after year.

 Even with her recent loss during the 2016 presidential elections, she remains a remarkable presence, particularly for the Democratic Party.